paulmcolaka/angaza/README.md

 ### Deployment — Coolify (Production)

-Angaza Present deploys entirely on Coolify with no dependency on Supabase Cloud or Vercel.
+Angaza deploys entirely on Coolify with no dependency on Supabase Cloud or Vercel.

 **Services deployed on Coolify:**
 1. **PostgreSQL** — Coolify managed database resource (internal connection only, no public port)